Chuong Nguyen

 Robust Quadruped Jumping via Deep Reinforcement Learning

-Submitted to Robotics and Autonomous Systems Journal (RAS), 2023. *Equal contribution,
+Robotics and Autonomous Systems Journal (RAS), 2024. *Equal contribution,

 video / arXiv